- Assets: $1,623,459 (2013)

-NCRP initially grew out of the self-named “Donee Group” (DG), which was formed in late 1974 to provide ad-hoc consultation services to the Commission on Private Philanthropy and Public Needs (a.k.a. the Filer Commission), initiated in 1973 by John D. Rockefeller III to study the role of charitable giving in the United States.
-Based upon its research, DG issued a report describing the United States as “a society in which racial, ethnic, sexual and other forms of discrimination deny many the political, economic and social advantages enjoyed by other Americans.”
-“To remedy these evils,” said the Donee Group, philanthropy must “live up to the ideal of an innovative fearless agent of social change.”
-Toward that end, DG urged charities to funnel as much money as possible to entities like the National Welfare Rights Organization and the Mexican American Legal Defense and Educational Fund – groups dedicated to fomenting class- and ethnicity-based grievances that could be exploited, in turn, to spark calls for a wholesale redistribution of wealth and power.
+NCRP initially grew out of the “Donee Group” (DG), which was formed in late 1974 to provide ad-hoc consultation services to the Commission on Private Philanthropy and Public Needs (a.k.a. the Filer Commission), initiated in 1973 by John D. Rockefeller III to study the role of charitable giving in the United States.
+Based upon its research, DG issued a report describing the United States as “a society in which power and resources are grossly misallocated” because “racial, ethnic, sexual and other forms of discrimination deny many the political, economic and social advantages enjoyed by other Americans.”
+“To remedy these evils,” said DG, philanthropy must “live up to the ideal of an innovative fearless agent of social change.”
+In pursuit of that objective, DG urged charities to funnel as much money as possible to entities like the National Welfare Rights Organization and the Mexican American Legal Defense and Educational Fund – groups dedicated to fomenting class- and ethnicity-based grievances that could be exploited, in turn, to spark calls for a wholesale redistribution of wealth and power.

 Two years later, NCRP again gave voice to its contempt for “conservative policy organizations … and their foundation supporters,” accusing them of having “re-energized efforts to enforce backwards-looking social policies, most notably attacks on civil rights, gay and lesbian marriages, and affirmative action.”

 Aaron Dorfman has been NCRP’s executive director since 2007.
-Before joing the Committee, he worked as a community organizer for fifteen years, including five years with the Minneapolis and Miami chapters of ACORN.
+Before joining the Committee, he had worked as a community organizer for fifteen years, including five years with the Minneapolis and Miami chapters of ACORN.

-Also prominent among NCRP’s board members are individuals with past and present ties to influential left-wing organizations.
-Some examples: Vivek Malhotra (Ford Foundation, ACLU); Cynthia Renfro (Marguerite Casey Foundation, Beldon Fund); Bill Dempsey (Change to Win Federation, Nathan Cummings Foundation, Service Employees International Union); Cristina Jimenez (United We Dream); Mary Lassen (Center for Community Change); and Molly Schultz Hafid (Funders for Justice).
+Also prominent among NCRP’s past and present board members are individuals who have had close affiliations with highly influential left-wing organizations.
+Some examples: Vivek Malhotra (Ford Foundation, ACLU); Cynthia Renfro (Marguerite Casey Foundation, Beldon Fund); Bill Dempsey (Change to Win Federation, Nathan Cummings Foundation, Service Employees International Union); Cristina Jimenez (United We Dream); Mary Lassen (Center for Community Change); Jocelyn Sargent (Open Society Foundations, W.K.
+Kellogg Foundation, Center for Social Inclusion); Taj James (Children’s Defense Fund); Joseph Scantlebury (W.K.
+Kellogg Foundation, Bill & Melinda Gates Foundation); and Lateefah Simon (Lawyers’ Committee for Civil Rights).
 Another NCRP board member is Ruth Messinger, a Democrat who served for twelve years on the New York City Council and eight years as Manhattan borough president.